rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.options.supported-options.preserves_flags]
-- `preserves_flags`: The `asm!` block does not modify the flags register (defined in the rules below).
+- `preserves_flags`: The assembly code does not modify the flags register (defined in the rules below).
-  This allows the compiler to avoid recomputing the condition flags after the `asm!` block.
+  This allows the compiler to avoid recomputing the condition flags after the assembly code.

 r[asm.options.supported-options.noreturn]
-- `noreturn`: The `asm!` block never returns, and its return type is defined as `!` (never).
+- `noreturn`: The assembly code never returns, and its return type is defined as `!` (never).
   Behavior is undefined if execution falls through past the end of the asm code.
   A `noreturn` asm block behaves just like a function which doesn't return; notably, local variables in scope are not dropped before it is invoked.
-- When any `label` blocks are present, `noreturn` means the execution of the `asm!` block never falls through; the asm block may only exit by jumping to one of the specified blocks.
+- When any `label` blocks are present, `noreturn` means the execution of the assembly code never falls through; the assembly code may only exit by jumping to one of the specified blocks.
   The entire `asm!` block will have unit type in this case, unless all `label` blocks diverge, in which case the return type is `!`.

 <!-- no_run: This test aborts at runtime -->